-The Full Lyrics To Mike Huckabee's "Hello" Parody Are Definitely "Cuckoo-Ca-Choo"
+The Lyrics To Huckabee's "Hello" Parody Are Insane

 Wow.
 In the never-ending, attention-grabbing game that has become the 2016 Republican presidential campaign, former Arkansas Governor Mike Huckabee made an Adele "Hello" parody campaign video.
 Again, wow.
 Apparently Adele passed Huckabee’s strict musical purity test — during an interview with People last year, he criticized the Barack and Michelle Obama for allowing their daughters to listen to Beyoncé, calling her music “mental poison.”
 If only he had disapproved of Adele too, then this video would have never existed.

 The video not only butchers the original song lyrics, but also badly tries to pay homage to Adele’s music video as well, with extreme close-ups and an orange filter on some shots.
 In a daring creative choice, Huckabee opted to use an iPhone rather than go fully authentic and dig up an old flip phone — also sadly missing was the fur jacket and winged eye-liner.